MicrosoftDocs/minecraft-creator/creator/Reference/Content/BlockReference/Examples/BlockComponents/minecraftBlock_crafting_table.md

 ## Crafting Tags

 Defines the tags recipes should define to be crafted on this table.
+Limited to 64 tags.

 ## Custom Description

-Defines the name in the UI of this table.
+Defines the language file key that maps what text will be displayed in the UI of this table.
 If not specified, the name of the block will be used.